-A periapical cyst (also known as a radicular cyst) is the most frequent cystic lesion related to teeth (see mandibular lesions).
+Periapical cysts (also known as a radicular cyst) are the most frequent cystic lesion related to teeth (see mandibular lesions).

 It results from infection of the tooth, which spreads to the apex and into the adjacent bone.
 This leads to apical periodontitis, granuloma formation and eventual cyst formation.
 These cysts are therefore centered on the apex of the tooth, and tend to be small, most less than 1 cm.
 There is also unsurprisingly usually overt evidence of caries.

 These are typically seen in middle to older age (3rd to 6th decades 2).